 Our pride resides in our clients.
 Each with their own challenges, they battle through to increase their skills and confidence and with our structured support, we see positive life changes.
 If it wasn’t for the determination, perserverance and willingness to be supported of those who walk through our doors, we would not have a success story to tell.

-For more detailed information about the great results we have achieved with clients, please see the following documents:
+For more detailed information about the great results we have achieved with clients, please see the following case studies:

 Ferry Project is the largest provider of Homelessness services in Fenland, engaging with over three hundred homeless people a year.
 Eighty-five percent of the people Ferry Project engaged with in 2013 are now successfully moved on and living independently, with the majority now in employment or volunteering roles.